netbek/dw-analytics/docs/prefect.md

 ## Deployments

 Deployments of flows exist as configuration files and deployment entities.
 The configuration is stored in `./projects/<PROJECT_NAME>/prefect.yaml`, and the deployment entities are stored in the Prefect Postgres database.

+The [Prefect dashboard](http://localhost:29020/deployments) and CLI (`prefect deployments ls`) list deployment entities.
+Deployments that exist only in configuration won't be listed.

 Further reading: